 However, if we are to restore Enron to its previous stature and weather this storm, I need your help and support.
 I am committed.
 The management team is committed, but we can’t do it without you.

 I am proud of what we have all built together.
 I expect you are too.
 Let’s not let these outsiders take that away from us.
 Let’s continue our hard work, our mission to open markets and make them more competitive for our customers worldwide.
 This has always been our cause, and is still.
-It is also the foundation of what iswas, and will be again, one of the best companies in the world.
+It is also the foundation of what is still one of the best companies in the world.
 Enron.